-An attempt to uttingly describe the superb rendering should be made only by those of fine musical ability, but the dullest ear must comprehend and enjoy something of its grand beauty.
+mether.
+The annual meeting of the Ladies Aid society of the Universalist church was held in the church vestry Wednesday afternoon.
+The reports of the various officers and committees were read and accepted.
+The special and pleasing feature was the report of the An attempt to nitingly describe the superb rendering should be made only by those of fine musical ability, but the dullest ear must comprehend and enjoy something of its grand bedity.
 To the fancy of at least one listener it seemed a musical picture of human life.
-It was eminently fitted to the occasion and a part it is said was improvised for this service by Mr. Nash, a master of his profession.

-A leading thought in the addresses of the speakers was the unbroken harmony that had existed in the friendship of the three ministers durable to the control of the control ing the past five years which covered Mr. Turner's work with the Baptist church.
+It was eminently fitted to the occasion and a part it is said was improvised for this service by Mr. Nash, a master of his profession. a master of his profession.
+A leading thought in the addresses of the speakers was the unbroken harmony that had existed in the friendship of the three ministers during the past five years which covered Mr. Turner's work with the Baptist church.
 Mr. Turner referred feelingly to events of his life since coming to Groton and thanked all for words and acts of sympathy.
+News Items.